hockeylagu/cinnamon-weather/CONTRIBUTING.md

 I'm happy to provide new language templates.
 Ask and you shall receive.

-To do it yourself, install the `gettext` package and run `msginit`, passing
+To make one yourself, install the `gettext` package and run `msginit`, passing

 - the correct locale code for your language `-l` (ex: `ko_KR` is Korean)
 - the matching `.po` output filename `-o` (ex: `ko.po`)